SamHaskell/Chess/README.md

 ## Why Chess?
 Firstly, I enjoy Chess.
 It's a deceptively simple game which rewards intuition and pattern recognition, this presents a decent level of challenge for anyone trying to write a (competent) AI player.
 It's also a turn based game, which lends itself to an event-driven game loop, a style of program I haven't had much experience in writing.
 The rendering and visuals are simple enough that the bulk of my focus can be on writing the actual game logic, while still leaving scope for me to work on UI and test out different design choices.

-Once the core functionality is in, and you can enjoy a quick game against a relatively dimwitted AI opponent, there are a multitude of ways in which I may look to extend the program.
+Once the core functionality is in, and you can enjoy a quick game against a relatively dimwitted AI opponent, there are a few ways I might look to extend the program.
 Some simple examples that spring to mind include:
 - (De)serialization of game states with FEN notation https://www.chessprogramming.org/Forsyth-Edwards_Notation
 - Implementation of accesibility options, i.e. customisable color palettes for colorblind users.
 - Advanced AI, and even AI "personalities", i.e. adjusted parameters for the model which result in different playstyles.